LarsChrWiik/Notes/books/the_lean_startup/README.md

 **Build-Measure-Learn**:
 * Figure out what we need to learn
-* use innovation accounting to figure out what we need to measure to know if we are goining validated learning
+* Use *innovation-accounting* to figure out what we should measure, to learn whether we are achieving *validated-learning*
 * Figure out what product we need to build to run that experiment to get the measurements